NewberryDIS/hfsgatsby/src/markdown-pages/marketing.md

 slug: "/mp"
 ---

-If you are interested in the history of marketing, there is a great deal of material about the early years of print culture (1450-1650) in Humanism for Sale.
+If you are interested in the history of marketing, there is a great deal of material about the early years of print culture (1450-1650) in Humanism For Sale.
 At this point, you can find plenty of examples here, but you will need to use the [Table of Contents](/text/000), look at my discussion, and then follow the links to the footnotes and [bibliography](/bibliography.pdf) (330 KB pdf).

 Way too cumbersome!
 So I want to do better for you.